FransUrbo/drive-by-wire/README.md

 [Olimex RP2040-PICO30-16](https://thepihut.com/products/olimex-rp2040-pico30-16) also exposes GPIO 23-25, 29 by sacrificing four GROUND pins.

+Then there's the [Olimex PICO2-XL](https://thepihut.com/products/olimex-pico2-xl-rp2350-board-with-48-gpio) and [Olimex PICO2-XXL](https://thepihut.com/products/olimex-pico2-xxl-rp2350-board-with-48-gpio) that exposes all the 48 GPIO ports of the RP2350 chip.
+Now, THAT would be cool :).
+Won't need 16MB external flash in the XXL.
+The 2MB flash in the XL is more than enough.
+I only need a few bits..

+The RP2350 is faster, obviously, but also have some [other nice features](https://news.sparkfun.com/11692) that could be nice to have.

+I'll see if I'll upgrade at some point.
+The RP2040 do feel a bit .. slughish, but on the other hand I'm only using one of the two cores, which I'll rectify "soonish".

 The different uses are specifically this way, because I need to consider UARTs/PIOs/ADC etc, and which pins they have connected to them.
 So it's not as .. "pretty" and simple as just throwing them in there and start using the ports..

-Not exactly sure what to use the `Data OUT` on the NeoPixel (Status LED) for, so have crossed out that pin for now.
-I'm not using it in the code..
+Not exactly sure what to use the `Data OUT` on the NeoPixel (Status LED) for, so haven't connected that anywhere.
+I'm not using it in the code.

 ## External contacts